-- 2. Access the Enterprise Application menu option under the Applications top menu. - 3.
-At the top of the Enterprise Application table select Install.
-Below are installation wizard pages and what needs to done on each: - Preparing for the application installation - Browse to the examples/jee5/booking/dist/jboss-seam-jee5.ear file using the file upload widget. - Select the Next button.
+- 2. Access the Websphere enterprise applications menu option under the Applications --> Application Type left side menu.

+- 3. At the top of the Enterprise Applications table select Install.
+Below are installation wizard pages and what needs to done on each:

+- Preparing for the application installation

+- Browse to the examples/jee5/booking/dist/jboss-seam-jee5.ear file using the file upload widget.

+- Select the Next button.

+- Select the Fast Path button.

+- Select the Next button.
-- Select installation options - Select the Deploy enterprise beans check box.
-This is needed unless you used a Websphere tool to package the application. - Select the Next button. - Map modules to servers - No changes needed here as we only have one server.
-Select the Next button. - Map EJB references to beans This page will list all of the beans that we entered in the web.xml. - Make sure that Allow EJB reference targets to resolve automatically check box is selected.
-This will tell Websphere to bind our EJB3 beans to the EJB references in the web module. - Select the Next button. - Map virtual hosts for Web modules - No changes needed here.
-Select the Next button. - Summary - No changes needed here.
-Select the Finish button. - Installation - Now you will see it installing and deploying your application. - When if finishes select the Save link and you will be returned to the Enterprise Applications table. - 4.
-Now that we have our application installed we need to make some adjustments to it before we can start it: - Starting from the Enterprise Applications table select the Seam Booking link. - Select the Manage Modules link. - Select the jboss-seam-jee5.war link. - Change the Class loader order combo box to Classes loaded with application class loader first. - Select Apply and then Save options. - Return the Seam Booking page.

-- On this page select the Class loading and update detection link. - \bullet Select the radio button for Classes loaded with application class loader first. - Even though we are not enabling class reload you must also enter a valid number in the Polling interval for updated files text area (zero works fine). - Select Apply and then Save options. - You should verify that the change you just made has been remembered.
-We have had problems with the last class loader change not taking effect even after a restart.
-If the change did not take you will need to do it manually, following these directions: - Open the following file in a text editor of your choice:
+- Select installation options

+- Select the Deploy enterprise beans and Allow EJB reference targets to resolve automatically check boxes.
+This is needed unless you used a Websphere AS tool to package the application.

+- Select the Next button.

+- Map modules to servers

+- No changes needed here as we only have one server.
+Select the Next button.

+- Summary - No changes needed here.
+Select the Finish button. - Installation - Now you will see it installing and deploying your application. - When it finishes select the Save link and you will be returned to the Enterprise Applications table. - 4.
+Now that we have our application installed we need to make some adjustments to it before we can start it: - Starting from the Enterprise Applications table select the Seam Booking link. - Select the Manage Modules link. - Select the jboss-seam-jee5-booking.war link. - Change the Class loader order combo box to Classes loaded with application class loader first (parent last). - Select Apply and then save options. - Return to the Seam Booking page. - On this page select the Class loading and update detection link. - Select the radio button for Classes loaded with application class loader first. - Select Apply and then Save options. - 5.
+To start the application return to the Enterprise Applications table and select our application in the list.
+Then choose the Start button at the top of the table. - 6.
+You can now access the application at http://localhost:9080/seam-jee5-booking/index.html.